 Sexual harassment is any ‘unwanted conduct of a sexual nature’ that can occur online and offline.
 Sexual harassment is likely to: violate a child’s dignity, and/or make them feel intimidated, degraded or humiliated and/or create a hostile, offensive or sexualised environment.

 Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
 This will, in all likelihood, adversely affect their educational attainment.
 Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physically and verbally) and are never acceptable.
-We ensure victims are taken seriously and offered appropriate support.
+We ensure victims are taken seriously and offered appropriate support, following guidance in KCSIE.

 Section 26 of the Counter-Terrorism and Security Act (2015)